engusmaze/python-from-zero/README.md

 ---

 In Python, an integer is a whole number that can be positive, negative, or zero.

-They are represented by the int data type and can be created using literals, which are numeric constants.
-Here are some examples of integer literals:
+> In Python, an integer can be defined using numeric literals.

+A numeric literal is a value that is written directly in the source code of a program.
+For example:

 ```python
 x = 5   # a positive integer